-- 61.An options paper detailing the future recommissioning of the Enfield Integrated Community Sexual Health Service was presented to the Strategic Development Board in Dec 2021.
-The Board endorsed the option to enter into a Section 75 partnership agreement with NMUH from 1st April 2023, when the current contract comes to an end. - 62.
+- 62. An options paper detailing the future recommissioning of the Enfield Integrated Community Sexual Health Service was presented to the Strategic Development in Dec 2021.
+The Board endorsed the option to enter into a Section 75 partnership agreement with NMUH from 1st April 2023, when the current contract comes to an end. - 63.
 To support the options for the future recommissioning of sexual health service provision, a service review was conducted which highlighted key recommendations for service improvement to enhance quality and access for the local population.
-The proposed model has been highlighted in the previous section. - 63.
-Following on from the review and in line with the requirements to progress with a Section 75 agreement Enfield Council will be undertaking a consultation with key stakeholders including GPs, Pharmacists together with members of the Enfield Sexual Health & Teenage Pregnancy Partnership Board (ESHTPPB) on the proposed model and those affected by this Section 75 agreement.
+The proposed model has been highlighted in the previous section. - 64.
+Following on from the review and in line with the requirements to progress with a Section 75 agreement Enfield Council will be undertaking a consultation with key stakeholders including GPs, Pharmacists together with members of the Enfield Sexual Health & Teenage Pregnancy Partnership Board (ESHTPPB) on the proposed model and those affected by this Section 75 agreement. - 65.
+Robust joint governance and management arrangements have already been established as part of this agreement under the recommissioning of the 0-19 Service.
+A Sexual Heath Governance Board with two working

-- 64. Robust joint governance and management arrangements have already been established under the overarching Section 75 Partnership Agreement entered into when recommissioning of the 0-19 Service.
-A Sexual Heath Governance Board with two working subgroups has been implemented to oversee the transfer of the Enfield Integrated Community Sexual Health Service to a Section 75 agreement, subject to Cabinet approval. - 65.
+- subgroups has been implemented to oversee the transfer of the Enfield Integrated Community Sexual Health Service to a Section 75 partnership agreement, subject to Cabinet approval. - 66.
 Feedback from consultation on the proposed service model will be incorporated into the service specification for this agreement and will take into account user feedback.
-A service user consultation exercise undertaken in 2020/21 has also been used to inform the new model of delivery. - 66.
-Enfield Council is also gathering feedback from the two subgroups of the Sexual Health Governance Board overseeing the implementation of this agreement.
-This feedback will be incorporated into the Specific Service Agreement as part of the service specification for the future delivery of the Enfield Integrated Sexual Health Community Services. - 67.
-As part of the new proposed model of service delivery, user involvement and staff consultation will be key and vital component of future service improvements and enhancements. - 68.
-The Section 75 agreement will build on the good service that is currently delivered by NMUH and would mitigate any future risk on performance due to re-procurement. - 69.
-The Council already has Service Specific Agreement in place for the provision of services for people aged 0 to 19 with NMUH, with existing mechanisms of policy, partnership and service delivery with the same provider established. - 70.
-The Section 75 arrangement for sexual health provision will be implemented by way of a separate Service Specific Agreement, however utilising the existing organisational methods set in the overarching Partnership Agreement.
-This will be least disruptive in terms of organisational change to progress the better integration of services and care across public health and Sexual Health services. - 71.
-Overall the Section 75 agreement will allow greater flexibility and provide an opportunity to provide services across an entire integrated sexual health pathway.
+A service user consultation exercise undertaken in 2020/21 has also been used to inform the new model of delivery. - 67.
+Enfield Council is also gathering feedback from the two subgroups of the Sexual Health Governance Board overseeing the current Section 75 agreement.
+This feedback will also be incorporated into the agreement and service specification for the future delivery of the Enfield Integrated Sexual Health Community Services. - 68.
+As part of the new proposed model of service delivery, user involvement and staff consultation will be key and vital component of future service improvements and enhancements. - 69.
+The Section 75 agreement will build on the good service that is currently delivered by NMUH and would mitigate any future risk on performance due to re-procurement. - 70.
+The Council already has a section 75 agreement in place for the provision of services for people aged 0 to 19 with NMUH, with existing mechanisms of policy, partnership and service delivery with the same provider established. - 71.
+The Section 75 agreement for sexual health provision will be separate schedule from the current 0-19 Service, however utilising the existing organisational methods.
+This will be least disruptive in terms of organisational change to progress the better integration of services and care across public health and Sexual Health services. - 72.
+Overall the Section 75 Agreement will allow greater flexibility and provide an opportunity to provide services across an entire integrated sexual health pathway.
 This will improve the patient experience for individuals, their partners and young people and bring health benefits to the community.